 - Meditation courses or webinars

 Employees who are engaged at work but not thriving in their overall lives report a 61% higher rate of burnout, so it’s vital to make sure they have the tools available to reduce stress and burnout and know that they can reach out when they need help.
-NextThought can help you create the courses your employees need to stay healthy and focused quickly and easily.
+NextThought can help you design the courses your employees need to stay healthy and focused quickly and easily.

-Our seamless course creation features can help you get the right mental wellness training to your people in the format that works for them — and helps you do so quickly.
+Our course creation can help you get the right mental wellness training to your people in the format that works for them — and helps you do so quickly.
 If you’re not sure where to start, let’s talk!